mfpaccessibilite/MFP_AccessPlayer/README.md

     txt:'pathToMyTXTTranscript.txt'
 }
 ```
 - `live`        : the player can display the contents of the subtitles in a block outside the video.
 We call this feature "live transcript".
 The texts will be highlighted in real time as they are spoken in the video.
 You can indicate in the `live` option the identifier of the element of your page where the live transcript will be displayed.  #myLiveTranscript`
+- `live_show`   : can be set to true or falsa, default is false.
+If set to true then transcript live will be displayed at loading.
+Default live transcript is first one otherwise the last track with data-live set to true.
+- `st_show`     : can be set to true or false, default is false.
+If set to true then subtitle are displayed on top of the video.
+Default subtiltle is first one otherwise the last track with data-st set to true.
+- `start_ts`    : define the start time of the video in seconds.
+Default is 0.
+- `autoplay`    : can be set to true or false, default is false.
+If set to true then the video will start player on loading.
+Please note that some Browser can block this behavior.
+- `muted`       : can be set to true or false, default is false.
+If set to true, then the video will be muted at loading.
+This can help to unblock autoplay on some browser.
 - `theme_class` : you can add a custom class to the player to customize the layout.
 See our examples on the DemoPage.
 You will have to manually load the custom css in your html page.

 ## Customization and translations